Environmental guidance for your business in Northern Ireland & Scotland

-In Northern Ireland all farmers must comply with spreading rules under the Nitrate Action Programme Regulations and the Phosphorous Regulations.
+In Northern Ireland all farmers must comply with spreading rules under the Nutrient Action Programme.

 In Scotland check if you are in a nitrate vulnerable zone (NVZ).
 If you are within an NVZ you will need to follow certain rules, such as limiting the amount of organic and inorganic nitrogen fertiliser you use and keeping records.

 The codes of good agricultural practice provide more guidance on landspreading waste.